jamiephan/HeroesOfTheStorm_TryMode2.0/docs/tools.md

 However, I cannot find a way to get the debug window up despite manually calling the debug window out.
 This tool is extremely useful for debugging if Heroes can call it out.
 Well, unfortunately.

-Those messages still carry out important information about the current state of the trigger call so I changed the `TriggerDebugOutput` inside the mimic internal libs to a custom function, that will output the message to `c_messageAreaSubtitle` instead, like how all the chat commands outputs.
+Those messages still carry out important information about the current state of the trigger call it was changed the `TriggerDebugOutput` inside the mimic internal libs to a custom function, that will output the message to `c_messageAreaSubtitle` instead, like how all the chat commands outputs.

 **Note:** This feature is *disabled* by default.
 Meaning it will not showing any messages.
 This is to prevent the bombardment from `SupportLib`'s logging messages (like `00:00|Player 1|ExperienceContribution 1234`).
 If you would like to toggle this functionality, you can use the chat command `tmtdo` or `togglemimictriggerdebugoutput` to do so.